boostorg/hof/doc/src/gettingstarted.md

     std::vector<int> v = { 1, 2, 3 };
     int total = std::accumulate(v.begin(), v.end(), 0, BOOST_HOF_LIFT(sum));

 However, due to limitations in C++14 this will not preserve `constexpr`.
-In those cases, its better to use a function object.
+In those cases, it's better to use a function object.

 Declaring functions
 -------------------